shane-ducksbury-uc/bewd-a3/README.md

 # Back End Web Assignment 3
 ## Kate, Olly and Shane
-Repo for Back End Web Assignment 3
+Archived Repo for Back End Web Assignment 3

-This git repo is in sync with dev.sockbrew.design.

-If you push from your local to this git repo's main branch it will update the dev.sockbrew.design site automatically.
-(Danger - don't push your local database.)

-The server is also in sync with Github.
-Any content you add to the server will be automatically added.
-The sync happens every five minutes, so if you need some files locally, wait five minutes and try pulling from the repo again.

-Work on a different branch to main and open up PR's rather than pushing directly to the main branch.
+## To Redeploy This Site
+### Linux Server and Docker
+Pull the latest repo onto a new server.
+Edit the docker-compose.yml to expose the MySQL port.
+Run the docker-compose.yml in the root directory.
+Go to the MySQL port and import the newest backup of the db from wp-content/uploads/wp-migrate-db/ Set up Nginx and LetsEncrypt, then move the sockbrew_design_nginx_conf to /etc/nginx/sites-available Check the site works and then you should be able to log into the backend as normal.

+### WP Hosting elsewhere
+N.B this should work but hasn't been tested.
+Pull the latest repo down to your machine.
+FTP or transfer the contents of the Wordpress folder to the host Log into the MySQL using whatever tools the host provides Import the latest backup from wp-content/uploads/wp-migrate-db/ Check the site works and you should be able to log into the backend as normal.

+## Archive Instructions

 ## Running Locally - Each time
 If you haven't done setup yet - go down to that first.